repo-sourcing/cliniquoo-backed-v2/modules/aiAnalytics/databaseInfo.md

 - timeSlot: 1-hour slots on hour boundaries [start, end]
 - Appointment status tracking with boolean flags
 - isVisited use for find out patient visited or not.
+- if isVisited true then patient visited and if isVisited false then appointment scheduled but patient not visited.

 ### 12. MEDICAL HISTORY TABLE (`medicalHistories`)